KGuzikowski/GlobalData/data_gathering/data_extraction/dataset_creation/prompt.md

 - provide either each rating number with number of ratings or avg rating and number of all ratings
 - never provide an description as a feature
 - dalej daje dimensions jako size variants
+- never provide colors in features
+- don't provide other products info (polis_answear)
+- don't provide breadcrumbs info (polis_answear)
+- don't provide usage instructions (polish biocord)
+- don't provide categories in features
+- features should be one dict, not a list of dicts

 Skupić się jedynie na fashion and beauty i suplach oraz rzeczach typu target, allegro, lidl?